-Schoolers" sample are (1) a continuous measure of grade point average (GPA) across all grades the student received in the 1994 to 1995 school year and (2) a dummy variable measuring whether the adolescent passed all of his or her courses in the 1994-1995 school year (that is, that the student did not fail any courses).
-Using these two measures allows me to capture how service provision relates to educational performance across a broad range of academic achievement, as well as how it relates to the extreme end of academic outcomes (course failure).
-My third dependent variable, analyzed using the "All Grades" sample, is the student's transcript-recorded exit status as a dummy variable indicating high school graduation (1 = graduated with a standard or honors diploma).
-This measure allows me to capture a longer-term and consequential marker of educational success.
-Each of these student-level dependent variables comes from administrative transcript data and is coded to reflect a positive educational outcome.
+Academic Performance and Attainment.
+The two dependent variables only available for high schoolers are (1) a continuous measure of grade point average (GPA) across all grades the student received in the 1994 to 1995 school year and (2) an indicator that the adolescent passed all of his or her courses in the 1994-1995 school year (that is, that the student did not fail any courses).
+These two measures capture educational performance across a broad range of academic achievement, as well as a more extreme outcome (course failure).
+My third dependent variable, available for all students, is high school graduation status.
+This measure is a longer-term and consequential marker of educational success.